bernikmo/imago-x-machina/schotter-study/sketch_01_grid/README.md

 The outer loop iterates over the rows, while the inner loop iterates over the columns.

-This was a deliberate choice.
-Since the original artwork develops row by row, this structure makes it easy to introduce increasing disorder in later studies.
+This is a deliberate design choice.
+Since disorder in *Schotter* increases row by row, the structure makes it easy to apply changes to complete rows in later studies.

 ### Center-Based Coordinates